paragbarsar99/react-native-battery-check/README.md

-# React Native Battery Module
+# React Native Battery check

 A **React Native Turbo Module** for monitoring battery status, power mode, and thermal conditions on both **iOS and Android**.
 This module is compatible with both **New (Fabric) and Old Architecture**, ensuring seamless integration across different versions of React Native.